mantasbandonis/covid19-classification/README.md

 # covid19-classification

- Classifying Covid19 cases data with Neural Networks
+ Classifying X-Ray images with Neural Networks to extract Covid-19 cases

+ Part of the https://www.hackthecrisis.at/ online hackathon